How ScopedLabs works

 • No brand bias or affiliate product pushes.

-• No “one-number” outputs without context.
+• No one-number outputs without context.

-• No hidden assumptions.
+• No hidden assumptions or unexplained calculator logic.

 Design rules